-Interregional cooperation can contribute to a Europe closer to citizens by supporting key areas for the development of effective integrated place-based strategies and policies, which could for instance cover cultural heritage among other themes.
+Interregional cooperation can contribute to a Europe closer to citizens by supporting key areas for the development of effective integrated place-based strategies and policies, which could cover issues like local cooperative digital platforms, bottom-up/local green deal strategies dealing for instance with energy poverty, among other themes.
 The support could facilitate better spatially adapted governance, as governance for collective action requires capacity for consensus building and long-term commitment.
 Moreover, experimentation in terms of building governance networks and structures is an important aspect of efficient cooperation structures, and capacity building is a key precondition for efficient territorial policies.
 Interreg Europe could help to ensure that integrated territorial strategies are concretely implemented on the ground.